Server4001/js-builds/README.md

 * gulp-react-flux - Uses Gulp and Browserify to transpile React to ES5.
 Includes an example app build w/ React and Flux.
 * webpack - Uses Webpack and Babel to transpile ES2017 to ES5.
 Also compiles SASS.
 * grunt-babel - Uses Grunt and Babel to transpile ES2015 to ES5.
 Also uses browserify for modules.
 Includes ES2015 example code.
+* grunt-react-babel - Uses Grunt, React, and Babel to transpile React to ES5.